Gazorkazork/django_be/README.md

 ### Frontend

-1. Deploy a [LambdaMUD client](https://github.com/LambdaSchool/LambdaMUD-Project) that connects to the test server
+1. Deploy a [LambdaMUD client](https://github.com/LambdaSchool/LambdaMUD-Project) that connects to the test server at `https://lambda-mud-test.herokuapp.com/`
 2. Connect your LambdaMUD client to the production server
 3. Display a visual map of the world